-Found on the remote eastern side of Middle Caicos, Wild Cow Run is a 3 miles (4.8 kilometres) Casuarina tree lined beach.
-An excellent area for flotsam beachcombing, this beach is however not that great for swimming due to the majority of the ocean here having shallow water and dense seaweed.
+Found on the remote eastern side of Middle Caicos, Wild Cow Run is a 3 miles (4.8 kilometres) beach that’s lined with Casuarina trees.

 Due to the wind typically being onshore here, Wild Cow Run is one of the safer kiteboarding beaches on Middle Caicos.
 If you do venture out to this remote beach, be sure to bring plenty of drinking water in case you run into car problems.